NBP77/Password-Generator/README.md

 ## Description

--The main goal for this project was to creat a portfolio website that can hold all of the projects I will create during this program.
+-The main goal for this project was to create a random password generator that would spit out a random password.

--Each img has a link to my projects, the first is the Horiseon-Refactor I completed and the rest will fill in as the class progresses.

--It was tough to match the exact layout that was provided because I am still getting used to using flexbox, some of the elements are not responsive with mobile devices.

--If I had the time I would have gone back and tried to put everything into flexbox instead of using absolute positioning.

--At the end you are still able to view my profile, get my contacts, use the nav bar and view my projects.
+-At first I took a different aproach bye creating functions for each password category.

+-Then I found out the best way to do it was to create simple arrays for each and try to push and randomize them.

+-I realized this at the last moment and had to scramble to get new code in.

+-At the moment the prompts come up asking you the questions about what you want in your password, but the password never gets displayed.

+-I will be working on this in more depth and fixing it.

 ## Installation